tmtxt/clojure-pedigree/docs/structure.md

 - `svc.api-tree`: api logic flow for constructing tree data, including calls to svc.tree, svc.person, svc.pedigree-relation and svc.marriage-relation.
 This can be in the same code base with `svc.web` since it's the logic flow of the application.
-However, I feel it's too difficult and too ugly to write Clojure code for this (or I didn't write in the correct way, so I added an extract layer here).
+However, I feel it's too difficult and too ugly to write Clojure code for this (or I didn't write in the correct way, so I added an extra layer here).

 ### Log containers